michaelsteven/quarkus-items-api/README.md

 ## Limitations / Problems

 - written as an imperative application using resteasy as opposed to using the reactive libraries
-- demonstrates the use of spring data instead of panache libraries
+- demonstrates the use of spring data instead of quarkus hibernate/panache libraries
 - localization currently only working with javax validation messages, localization of other strings, currency, and times need work
 - issue with openapi in showing the pageable as a sample needs to be fixed
-- need to find out how to properly use filters for logging since AOP for cross-cutting concerns doesn't seem to work.
 - can't use junit5 nested classes - https://github.com/quarkusio/quarkus/issues/4393
 - need to add unit/functional tests